openvinotoolkit/npu_plugin/src/vpux_compiler/docs/generated/dialect/VPUIP/passes.md

 #### Options
 ```
 -vpu-arch          : VPU architecture to compile for
 -compilation-mode  : Set compilation mode as reference (ReferenceSW) or hardware (ReferenceHW)
+-num-of-dpu-groups : Number of DPU groups
 ```